pixlsus/website/src/software/index.md

 			<a href="http://opencamera.sourceforge.net/">Open Camera</a>
 			<i class="fa fa-android"></i>
 			<p>
-				Open Camera is an Open Source Camera app for Android phones and tablets with advanced features.
+				Open Camera is an open source camera app for Android phones and tablets with advanced features.
 			</p>
 		</div>
 	</div>